Miscellaneous

 peles_sufragerie - parter 1

-I highly recommend a visit to Peles Castle, you will be absolutely delighted.
-I visited it not long ago with some foreign friends and collaborators, and their reactions convinced me that we have one of the most beautiful castles in Europe.
+I highly recommend you to visit Peles Castle, you will be absolutely delighted.
+I visited it not long ago together with some foreign friends and collaborators, and their reactions convinced me that we have one of the most beautiful castles in Europe.

 About the author